Adaptive peak tracking as explanation of sparse fossil data across fluctuating ancient environments

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Species that have existed over millions of years have done so because of sufficient mean fitness for survival through the ages, such that the mean phenotypic traits continuously have been tracking the optimal phenotypic values that maximize fitness.
-These optimal values are predominantly functions of the environment, for example the sea temperature.
-The mean phenotypic traits over time will thus predominantly be determined by the environment over time, and the trait history may be found in the fossil record.
-Here, I simulate such a tracking system by use of a univariate intercept-slope reaction norm model and show how both linear and nonlinear mean phenotype vs. environment functions can be found also from quite sparse and short time series from the fossil record, and I also discuss how this methodology can be extended to multivariate systems.
-The simulations also include cases with a constraint on the individual trait values and with other factors than environment influencing the optimal phenotypic values.
-The methodology is finally applied on two time-varying mean traits in a record of bryozoan Microporella agonistes fossils spanning 2.3 million years, using the ∂ 18 O measure as environmental variable.
-From few irregular samples of phenotypic mean traits found in the fossil record, it was possible to identify linear mean phenotype vs. environment functions, and thus to predict the continuous mean phenotypic traits as functions of time.
+Species that have existed over millions of years have done so because they have been able to track peaks in an adaptive landscape well enough to survive and reproduce.
+Such optima are defined by the mean phenotypic values that maximize mean fitness, and they are predominantly functions of the environment, for example the sea temperature.
+The mean phenotypic values over time will thus predominantly be determined by the environment over time, and the trait history may be found in the fossil record.
+Here, I simulate such a tracking system, using both a basic non-plastic selection model and a univariate intercept-slope reaction norm model.
+I show how both linear and nonlinear mean phenotype vs. environment functions can be found also from quite sparse and short time series from the fossil record, and I discuss how this methodology can be extended to multivariate systems.
+The simulations include cases with a constraint on the individual trait values and with other factors than environment influencing the position of the adaptive peak.
+The methodology is finally applied on a time series of mean phenotypic values in a record of bryozoan Microporella agonistes fossils spanning 2.3 million years, using the ∂ 18 O measure as proxy for sea water temperature.
+From as few as nine samples of mean phenotypic values found in the fossil record it was possible to identify a linear mean phenotype vs. environment function, and to predict the continuous mean phenotypic values as functions of time with prediction errors within or just outside the standard errors of the observations.
+Leave-one-out cross validation gave satisfactory results.
+It remains to verify predictions for longer time periods without known or investigated fossil data.